pkp/ojs-user-guide/en/settings.md

 ## <a name="context"></a>Journal

 Configure basic details about the journal, including contact information, policies, author guidelines, sponsor relationships and more.
-You can also add Series and Categories to your catalog from this settings page.

 ## <a name="website"></a>Website